lemonphresh/groceryGPT/noodling.md

 ### to do for v2:

-- on mobile, the skinny menu up top at full width with accordions for pantry inventory and meal plans
-- on open mobile accordion, it'll show the lists for each respective thing

-- add keyboard interactions to register and login forms
+### code ideas:

 - make the schema files on gql project less sad looking

-### code ideas:

 - might want to add storybook because testing components sucks rn
 - set up CI :(